vault27/Foundation/ipsec.md

 - They are sent separatly outside the SA
 - Some vendors allow “any-to-any” traffic without strict traffic selectors, meaning the SA could match all traffic between the peers’ IPs
 - For route based VPN TS are set to 0.0.0.0

-**SPI**

-- Each peer generates its own SPI and sends to peer
-- So after Phase 2 completes, each side knows two SPIs: one for inbound traffic, one for outbound traffic
-- The SPI is never reused between peers
-- It uniquely identifies the IPsec SA in the device’s Security Association Database (SAD)
-- The ESP header in data packets uses the SPI as the first field to indicate which SA/key to use
-- SPI is the lookup key: Incoming ESP/AH packets contain SPI → device looks it up in the SAD
-- SPI in an ESP header is not encrypted
-- The SAD is a per-device table that stores all active Security Associations (SAs).
-Each SA represents a unidirectional IPsec tunnel (or flow) with all the parameters needed to process packets
-- Inbound SA: How to decrypt and authenticate packets arriving at the device
-- Outbound SA: How to encrypt and authenticate packets leaving the device
-- `Outbound SPI` - The SPI my router inserts into ESP packets I send
-- `Inbound SPI` - The SPI my router expects to see in ESP packets I receive
-- Every active SA has an entry in the SAD
-- Their SPIs appear ONLY inside ESP/AH packets, not in IKE messages
-- IKE messages use their own SPIs for phase 1

 Example of SAD entry: includes traffic selectors